 Below is a highlight of qualities you should look for in an SSD:

 - Cost: If you have any kind of budget, cost is obviously going to be the biggest determining factor in which SSD you choose.
-In most cases, for people with moderate to high budgets, your best bet may be to get a 128GB – 256GB SSD and pair it with a cheaper 1TB mechanical hard drive.
+In most cases, for people on tight budgets, your best bet may be to get a 250GB – 500GB SSD and pair it with a cheaper 1TB mechanical hard drive.

 - Real-World Speeds: The normal speed of an SSD is expected to be slightly lower than the maximum speeds provided by the manufacturers.
 The best way to determine SSD speed is by checking benchmarks from reputable review sites.